-Make a chart designed to reach a large goal, such as a family vacation.
+Make a chart designed to reach a large goal, such as a pizza night.
 Each time the kids spend time reading, playing games or doing some other energy-free activity, let them put a sticker on the chart.
 Once they reach the top, they’ve earned enough energy savings to go on the trip.
 Every time your kids sacrifice a little bit of electricity usage, they’re learning the value of being energy frugal.

 2. Get Involved in Fun Activities

 Kids will learn more by doing activities than they will by listening to lectures about how important it is to save energy.
 Plan some fun weekend activities based around being frugal and using renewable energy.
 You’ll have family fun time together along with teaching them a lesson about why it’s important not to waste precious resources.

 - Ride bikes instead of going for a drive in the car.
 Along the way, talk about all the times you could ride or walk instead of drive, and calculate the amount of money you could save.